SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 Moreover the least selection can be exponential with respect to the number of variables and basis size.
 Take for example the function $f(x_1, ..., x_(2n)) = (x_1 or x_2) and (x_3 or x_4) and ... and (x_(2n-1) or x_(2n))$ over the boolean lattice.
 The corresponding minimal selection would be ${ ({tt}, varempty, {tt}, varempty, ...), ..., (varempty, {tt}, varempty, {tt}, ...) }$, which lists all the ways to satisfy each $x_(2i-1) or x_(2i)$ without making them both $tt$, which is $2^n$ and thus exponential in the number of variables.
 A similar construction can be made for the basis size, by taking as domain the set of $n$-tuples over the boolean lattice.

-For these reasons a logic for upward-closed sets is used to represent the $E(b, i)$ set in a compact way.
+For these reasons a logic for upward-closed sets is used to represent the $E(b, i)$ set in a more compact way.
 Additionally this allows us to generate sets of moves which are typically small, even if they are not the least ones.
 From now on we will refer to formulas in such logic with "logic formulas".
 // TODO(Prof): "since not compositional"?

 // TODO: Example least selection is exponential